Table of Contents

 The withholding tax is calculated on taxable remuneration after deduction of personal social security contributions.

-You must file the withholding tax declaration, by electronic means, within 15 days of the end of the month or quarter in which you paid or allocated the remuneration.
+You are also responsible for electronically submitting the withholding tax declaration within 15 days after the end of the month or quarter in which you paid or allocated the remuneration.

 The withholding tax due must also be paid in full within the same period, unless an exemption from payment can be applied to you.
 In the latter case, you are fully or partially exempt from paying the withholding tax that is due to the Treasury.